 Finding individual drivers is a process.
 If you have a new hire, you may start with a questionnaire to help you understand personality traits.
 You can also have an onboarding interview and ask about work style and preferences.
 Beyond that, use team huddles, weekly meetings, and other virtual gatherings to open up conversations to learn more about specific employees and their motivations.
 Learning what drives your employees to succeed also builds trust.
 Not feeling trusted by their boss is one of the top 5 deal breakers for remote workers.

 2. Set clear, obtainable goals

 Goals are essential for any sales team.
 They help team members understand what’s expected of them.
 Simply understanding what’s expected of you is one of Gallup’s 12 key elements of employee engagement.

 Make sure goals are realistic and achievable.
-Help remote team members understand rationale and motivation behind goals, too.
-Talking about that can help a salesperson identify challenges ahead of time and they can tell you if a goal is achievable or not up front.
-Then you can strategize or alter goals, if needed.
+Help remote team members understand the rationale and motivation behind goals, too.
+Talking about that can help a salesperson identify challenges ahead of time and they can tell you if a goal is achievable or not upfront.
+Then you can strategize or alter goals if needed.